KristianLyng/varnishfoo/chapter-3.rst

 the Varnish Configuration Language (VCL).
 VCL requires a chapter or two all by itself.

-The Varnish developer use a lot of three letter acronyms for many of the components and concepts that are covered in this chapter.
+The Varnish developers use numerous three letter acronyms for the components and concepts that are covered in this chapter.
 We will only use them sparsely and where they make sense.
 Many of them are ambiguous and some refer to different things depending on context.
 An effort is made to